wxdlong/multus/README.md

 # How

-1. Use golang rebuild this docker image.
+1. Use golang as base image to rebuild the multus docker image.
 2. Read and follow the guide. but use images/multus-daemonset.yml instead. https://github.com/intel/multus-cni/blob/master/doc/quickstart.md